kennyhyun/kennyhyun.github.com/_i18n/en/_posts/2020-09-10-windows-development-environment.markdown

 If you register your public key (id_rsa.pub usually) to `.ssh/authorized_keys` file, you can connect without the password.

-But if you belongs to the Administrators group, you should add the public key to `%programdata%/ssh/administrators_authorized_keys`.
+But if you belong to the Administrators group, you should add the public key to `%programdata%/ssh/administrators_authorized_keys`.

 ### Using Linux GUI Apps